Could a probiotic help strengthen the gut in ACLD?

 Testing a probiotic in a lifelike gut model

-To explore this, Dr Maxan and her team used an advanced lab model that recreates key features of the human gut.
+To explore this, the ACLD research group, in collaboration with industry partners through an investigator-initiated study, used an advanced lab model that recreates key features of the human gut.
 They introduced faecal samples from people with alcohol-related ACLD, then treated the system with a live, multi-strain probiotic preparation.

 Over 48 hours, they closely monitored what happened and found encouraging results.